AlejandroBojaca/backend-advanced/kafka/basic/README.md

-Basic consumer-producer kafka pipeline touching on basic kafka concepts such as consumers, producers, topics, consumer groups, parititons and custom paritioners, and at least once send logic
+Basic consumer-producer kafka pipeline touching on basic kafka concepts such as

+- consumers, producers, topics, consumer groups.
+- parititons and custom paritioners.
+- at least once send logic.
+- Integration with simple sql db.